d12frosted/elpa-mirror/stable-melpa/khardel-readme.txt

-;;; Commentary:

-;; Integrate with khard, a console carddav application to search and ;; edit contacts in carddav/vcard format.
+Integrate with khard, a console carddav application to search and edit contacts in carddav/vcard format.